Belmont Stakes: Traditions

 The Belmont Stakes is traditionally called "The Test of the Champion" because it is by far the longest of the Triple Crown races (1.5 miles–a full lap around the enormous Belmont main track).
 It is also one of the longest first-class races on dirt in the United States.
 Most three-year-olds are unaccustomed to the distance, and lack the experience, if not the stamina, to maintain a winning speed for so long.
 In a long race such as the Belmont, positioning of the horse and the timing of the move to chase for the lead can be critical.

+Unlike the Kentucky Derby or Preakness Stakes, a notable recording artist does not sing the national anthem during the pre-race ceremony.

 It is also known as "The Run for the Carnations" because the winning horse is draped with a blanket of white carnations after the race, in similar fashion to the blanket of roses and black-eyed Susans for the Derby and Preakness, respectively.

 Trophy

 The winning owner is ceremonially presented with the silver winner's trophy, designed by Paulding Farnham for Tiffany and Co.
 It was first presented to August Belmont Jr. in 1896 and donated by the Belmont family for annual presentation in 1926.